Sajjad75/Early-Multi-Class-Ensemble-Based-Fake-News-Detection-Using-Content-Features/README.md

-# ThesisCode
+# PaperCode
-### This repository contains my thesis code which about fakenews detection.
+### This repository contains our paper code which about fakenews detection.
 #### • Programming Language is Python 3.8
 #### • All of the code runs on my loptop with below configuration:
 #####  • CPU: i7-4710HQ